 I do a lot of decorative grinding of metal to make my heat-colored steel engravings.
 Much of it is at low speeds, both for the effect and the control slower the Rpm’s give me.

-I mostly use metal grinding flexible shaft tools made by Suhner and Foredom.
+My favorite metal grinding tools are flexible shaft tools by Suhner and Foredom.
 I like the torque and speed range they provide and the lighter-weight handpieces compared to standard angle grinders and die grinders.

 Most pneumatic grinding tools don’t provide enough torque at these low speeds.
 However, their light weight and portability make them excellent for lighter utility grinding.